uniquetheo/theophilus-mercifield-portfolio/content/pages/info.md

     colors: colors-f
     backgroundSize: full
     text: >-
       ## Hey I’m a developer.
-I’ve been born and raised in the world, and that’s
+I was been born and raised in Accra, Ghana, and that’s
       also where I’m based.
-I’m currently a free agent, ex-this, ex-that, ex-super big name.
-When I’m not coding, writing or creating, I eat cereals.
-I have a dog, check her out [@mygod](https://www.stackbit.com/).
+I’m currently a free agent, ex-amalitech trainee, ex-wordpress freelancer on fiverr.
+When I’m not coding, writing or watching a movie, I make music.
+I cook aswell, but I'm better at eating ;).
     media:
       type: ImageBlock
       url: /images/about.jpg